 If you have existing historical data, you can import them to GIS Cloud database in Map Editor to create an official data repository of the distribution network.
 In many cases, the data is stored together with coordinates.
 However, the locations about different parts of the distribution system can be collected just as an address and can be georeferenced and placed on a map with Geocoder app.

-On the other side, you can start an entire asset data collection project from scratch and digitalize the electric distribution system from electric poles, distribution transformers, power voltage lines and other assets in the electric distribution network with Mobile Data Collection app.
+On the other side, you can start an entire asset data collection project from scratch and digitalize the electrical distribution system from electric poles, distribution transformers, power voltage lines and other assets in the electricity distribution network with Mobile Data Collection app.
 The locations and details of cable routes can be collected in the form of line drawings on a map.

 Extensive and continuous GIS surveying of electrical network together with consumer and billing information is providing utility managers with an improved operational and decision-making tools.
 Before making any kind of decision, utility managers are using the GIS database to answer important spatial questions such as where are the most suitable areas to place a new transmission line or where are the areas with most power outages and various system overloads.